-where $\nu_0$ is the total density-of-states at the Fermi energy in layer $I$.
+where $\nu_0$ is the total density of states at the Fermi energy in layer $I$.

-We can now evaluate the effect of weak-disorder on the dispersion force between two atomically-thin crystals by numerically evaluating Eq.~(\ref{eq:pressure}) after replacing $\chi_0(q,i\omega)$ by $\chi_D(q,i\omega)$ in the region of phase-space $\omega < 1/\tau$ and $q < 1/v_{\rm F} \tau$.
-In Fig.~(\ref{fig:Diffusion}) we plot the ratio of the interlayer force in the presence of disorder, $\mathcal{F}_{dirty}$, to the force in the absence of disorder, $\mathcal{F}_{clean}$.
+We can now evaluate the effect of weak disorder on the dispersion force between two atomically thin crystals by numerically evaluating Eq.~(\ref{eq:pressure}) after replacing $\chi_0(q,i\omega)$ by $\chi_D(q,i\omega)$ in the region of phase space where $\omega < 1/\tau$ and $q < 1/v_{\rm F} \tau$.
+In Fig.~(\ref{fig:Diffusion}) we plot the ratio of the interlayer force in the presence of disorder $\mathcal{F}_{dirty}$ to the force in the absence of disorder $\mathcal{F}_{clean}$.
 We find that the interlayer attraction is reduced in magnitude by the presence of quasiparticle-impurity interactions, which we will analyze in more detail below.
 We also find that $\mathcal{F}_{dirty}/\mathcal{F}_{clean}$ is reduced as $d$ increases.
-This occurs because the presence of $e^{-2 q d}$ in Eq.~(\ref{eq:pressure}) which originates from the form of the 2D in-plane Fourier transform of the interlayer Coulomb interaction.
-This factor restricts the density-fluctuations which contribute to interlayer forces to wave vectors $q \lesssim 1/2d$, and as $d$ is increased more of this region of phase-space lies in the region governed by the disordered density-density response, $q < 1/v_{\rm F}\tau$.
-We will now show that this phase-space effect is also responsible for a change in the power-laws for the dispersion forces at large interlayer separation distances; in the presence of disorder, the 'Lifshitz' limit for forces between 2D planes presented in Eq.~(\ref{eq:analyticBilayer}), $\mathcal{F} \propto d^{-7/2}$, is altered.
+This occurs due to the presence of $e^{-2 q d}$ in Eq.~(\ref{eq:pressure}) which originates from the form of the 2D in-plane Fourier transform of the interlayer Coulomb interaction.
+This factor restricts the density fluctuations which contribute to interlayer forces to wave vectors $q \lesssim 1/2d$, and as $d$ is increased, more of this region of phase space lies in the region governed by the disordered density-density response, $q < 1/v_{\rm F}\tau$.
+We will now show that this phase space effect is also responsible for a change in the power-laws for the dispersion forces at large interlayer separation distances.
+In other words, in the presence of disorder, the asymptotic limit for forces between 2D planes presented in Eq.~(\ref{eq:analyticBilayer}), $\mathcal{F} \propto d^{-7/2}$, is altered.